reman205/smart-baby-monitoring-system/README.md

 AI-powered baby monitoring system designed to enhance child safety through intelligent monitoring, behavior analysis, and instant parent notifications.

 ---
-## 👤 Project Type

-**Individual Project**

-This project was independently designed and developed as part of an AI Bootcamp challenge.

----

 ## 🌐 Live Demo